-Give your staff a break – literally – in the form of split shift, and allow them to recharge their batteries.
+Give every employee a break – literally – in the form of split shift, and allow them to recharge their batteries.
 This is important for all employees, but is especially helpful for front-of-house staff, who need to put on a happy face for guests.

 If you employ millennial or Gen Z workers, you likely know how much they value flexible work environments.

 Split shift scheduling can be a great way to give your employees the freedom they want or need in their busy lives.
-This type of alternative workday can afford people the time to drive an elderly parent to an appointment or pick up a child from daycare.
+This type of alternative workday can afford people split shift workers the time to drive an elderly parent to an appointment or pick up a child from daycare.

-Now that you’re ready to work split shifts into your staff schedule, make sure you understand and follow the laws in your region before you move forward.
+Now that you’re ready to split shifts into your employee schedule, make sure you understand and follow the laws of split shift schedule hours in your region before you move forward.

-When you’re planning the schedule, communicate with your employees early and often.
-The further in advance your staff know when they’re needed at work, the less likely it is that any issues will arise.
+When you’re planning your split shift schedule, communicate with your employees early and often.
+The further in advance an employee knows when they’re needed at work, the less likely it is that any issues will arise.

 You can even take this one step further into your hiring practices.
-Ask your interview candidates about their openness to split shift scheduling.
+Ask your interview candidates about their openness to splitting their work hours into shifts.
 That way, once you’ve chosen the successful candidate, they’ll already be familiar with the way your restaurant operates.

 All right, all right, now you’re a pro.
 Gather your team and go wow some guests!